slevy14/git-tutorial/README.md

 ## Introduction
-This is a tutorial on the basics of using git for version control in the command line.
+This is a tutorial on the basics of using Git for version control in the command line.
 Created for my Computer Science Junior Seminar, Spring 2024.
 ## Required Applications
 This tutorial uses the default terminal on a computer running MacOS.
 Vim and Python3 are required to follow along with the tutorial.
 In my environment, Python3 is run using the command `python3`; if this doesn't work in yours, try `python`.
-This tutorial also assumes you have an account on [GitHub](github.com) -- if you don't setting one up is straightforward.
+This tutorial also assumes you have an account on [GitHub](github.com) -- if you don't, setting one up is straightforward.
 ## Initializing a Project
 We will be exclusively using the command line for this project.
-Let's start by creating the directory and files we will be working on, and initializing git.
+Let's start by creating the directory and files we will be working on, and initializing Git.
 ### Create a directory
 Open the "Terminal" application.
 You should be met with a blank window that looks like this (with your login information, not mine!): ![terminal window](images/new_window.png)
 Navigate to the directory you want your project to be stored in with `cd [FILEPATH]`, replacing `[FILEPATH]` with the path.
 Alternatively, you can stay in the home directory.
 Create a new directory at this location: